Factbox: Tracking Brexit - how referendum shock is affecting UK economy

 SPORTS DIRECT:

 The retailer said political uncertainty was likely to drag on consumer confidence.
-The firm looks set to take a hit when making stock purchases because it was not hedged against the sharp fall in the value of sterling against the dollar for this financial year or beyond.
+The firm is likely to take a hit when making stock purchases because it was not hedged against the sharp fall in the value of sterling against the dollar for this financial year or beyond.

 MARKS & SPENCER:

-M&S said consumer confidence weakened before the vote.
+The retailer said consumer confidence weakened before the June 23 vote.
 It reported weaker-than-expected sales in the three months to July 2 but said it was too early to quantify the Brexit effect.
-It kept its guidance for the 2016-17 financial year.
+It maintained its guidance for the 2016-17 financial year.

 JOHN LEWIS